 When hiking with a dog, owners should constantly check for any sign of wounds and scratches, especially on the paws.

-On the market there are dog hiking boots made of waterproof materials such as neoprene.
+On the market, there are dog hiking boots made of waterproof materials such as neoprene.
 Their soles are made to have a good grip for all kinds of terrains (wet, dry, with pebbles or grass).

-It is considerably important to choose the appropriate boot size.
-This can be done by measuring the dog’s paws by pressing the paws on a piece of paper, placing marks on both sides and measuring the distance between the marks.
-The result will be compared against the measuring chart for dog boots.
+It is considered important to choose the appropriate boot size.
+This can be done by measuring the dog’s paws by pressing the paws on a piece of paper, placing marks on both sides, and measuring the marks’ distance.
+The result will be compared to the measuring chart for dog boots.

 This gear is available in specialised shops for outdoor adventures, some pet shops, some supermarkets.

-A wider variety is found online, making the latest dog hiking gear accessible anywhere: specialized manufacturer’s shops, eBay, Amazon, Walmart or Aliexpress.
+A wider variety is found online, making the latest dog hiking gear accessible anywhere: specialized manufacturer’s shops, eBay, Amazon, Walmart, or Aliexpress.